The Disney Gallery: Vestibule

 To the left of the front room was the vestibule.
 This miniature hallway contained two rooms that were off-limits to guests.
 Upon entering the vestibule, the door on the right led to the print room, which was the nerve center for the gallery's Art-on-Demand system.
 When the gallery opened this room was an administrative office, used for training and other purposes.
 The room on the left led to a small office that was used by the management of the gallery.

 The two rooms were originally designed for two very distinct purposes.
 The manager office was intended to be a men's smoking lounge.
-Walt Disney was a smoker for most of his life (and actually died from causes related to lung cancer) and planned on having a separate, ventilated room where he and his friends could light up without making anyone else uncomfortable.
+Walt Disney was a smoker for most of his life and planned on having a separate, ventilated room where he and his friends could smoke.
 The print room's intended use is not clearly known, though it is presumed the room was going to be used as a guest room or a room for Walt's grandchildren to play in.